In April 2015, jurors in a Chicago federal courtroom hearing a medical malpractice case returned a verdict for the plaintiff for $9.4 million.

 This award is in addition to the $5 million out-of-court settlement from Downers Grove, Ill.
 Advocate Good Samaritan Hospital, where the botched bariatric surgery took place.

-Her attorneys allege the doctors knew Ms. Parker suffered a condition requiring medication to thin her blood, but used the wrong drugs before her surgery.
+Her attorneys allege the doctors knew Ms. Parker suffered a condition requiring medication to thin her blood but used the wrong drugs before her surgery.

-The side effect of taking the wrong blood thinning drug could not be easily reversed.
+The side effect of taking the wrong blood-thinning drug could not be easily reversed.
 This became a significant issue when internal bleeding began unexpectedly.

 Life Weigh Bariatrics

 In preparation for her surgery, her doctors prescribed the wrong anti-coagulation drug, which then caused a significant loss of blood circulation to the brain and internal bleeding.

 The lawsuit alleges that the anti-coagulation medication caused excessive bleeding in Ms. Parker’s digestive tract.
 In addition, the suit claims reparative procedures to remove blood clots only temporarily improved her condition.

-The lawyers allege that medical malpractice caused Kathryn to suffer numerous medical issues by indicating she is no longer able to provide her own care, or care to her four children, whom she had homeschooled prior to her surgery.
+The lawyers allege that medical malpractice caused Kathryn to suffer numerous medical issues by indicating she can no longer provide her own care or care to her four children, whom she had homeschooled before her surgery.

-Loss of Cognitive Skills
+Loss of Cognitive Skills after Bariatric Surgery

 Now confined to a wheelchair, Kathryn has lost many cognitive skills and the ability to walk.
-After more than 20 years of marriage, the plaintiff indicates that she blames the medical mistake as the root cause of her divorce.
+After over 20 years of marriage, the plaintiff indicates that she blames the medical mistake as the root cause of her divorce.

-The two-week trial was presented by Ms. Parker’s attorney, in United States District Court in Chicago.
+The two-week trial was presented by Ms. Parker’s attorney in the United States District Court in Chicago.
 The federal jurors took only three hours of deliberation before reaching their verdict.

-Fortunately, the plaintiff was able to file the case in Illinois to avoid the medical malpractice caps award in her home state of Indiana that would have limited her damages to $1.25 million.
+Fortunately, the plaintiff was able to file the case in Illinois to avoid the medical malpractice caps award in her home state of Indiana, which would have limited her damages to $1.25 million.

 Surgical Errors During Gastric Bypass Procedures: A Common Problem

 Unfortunately, medical mistakes involving gastric bypass surgeries are nothing new.
 Many medical errors and complications cause various health problems to obese patients hoping to lose weight.

-Other complications include doctors failing to diagnose leakage or perforation of the bowel connection in a timely manner after anastomosis.
-Other common issues involve polyneuropathy where the patient feels burning pain or tingling and numbness in the extremities.
+Other complications include doctors failing to diagnose leakage or perforation of the bowel connection promptly after anastomosis.
+Other common issues involve polyneuropathy, where the patient feels burning pain, tingling, and numbness in the extremities.

-Doctors and staff are duty bound to provide the best medical care before, during and after surgeries.
-They have an obligation to monitor every patient’s postoperative recovery and take their complaints seriously.
+Doctors and staff are duty-bound to provide the best medical care before, during, and after surgeries.
+They are obligated to monitor every patient’s postoperative recovery and take their complaints seriously.